 I know many other women have experienced nearly identical scenarios, perhaps with less happy endings.
 I also know that the expectation of niceness is put on other marginalized groups too: people of color and people with disabilities, especially.
 And it’s definitely required that marginalized people are nice when talking about their own oppression; being anything but nice is, in and of itself, grounds for complete and total disregard.
 Continue reading be kind, not nice: how niceness marginalizes oppressed people and protects oppressors

-I’ll be perfectly frank: when I first read “The Conceptual Penis” and the authors’ accompanying article explaining their hoax, I was SUPER pissed.
+When I first read “The Conceptual Penis” and the authors’ accompanying article explaining their hoax, I was pissed.
 I was a women’s and gender studies major in college; the discipline changed my life and my understanding of the world.
 I hold it in very high esteem (though that’s not to say there are no problems with the field, or with academia as a whole).
-Gender studies is very important to me personally, and it’s an extremely important addition and subversion of more mainstream and well-established academic departments.
-As you can tell, after cooling off for a couple of days, I’m now only a little bit pissed.
+Gender studies is not only very important to me personally.
+It’s also an extremely important addition to and subversion of traditional academic departments.
+The authors of “The Conceptual Penis” and I do not share these views.

 The hoax, which was published by Peter Boghossian and James Lindsay (under pseudonyms) in the journal Cogent Social Sciences, was a play on a similar “hoax” by the physicist Alan Sokal in 1996.
 Sokal submitted a fake paper to a peer-reviewed journal as a prank that aimed to show that any article could be published in even fancy journals if it was filled with enough big words and run-on sentences to please postmodern academic sensibilities, and if it aligned with postmodern (left-of-center) ideology.